 This is a sleek bag with a professional look and is more attractive than the SwissGear Neo Lite 20.
 You'll look like a pro the next time you fly.

-You'll want to keep this bag in exclusively in tame, urban environments. the wheels just aren't up to the task on any other type of terrain.
+You'll want to keep this bag exclusively in tame, urban environments.
+The wheels just aren't up to the task on any other type of terrain.

-This bag is listed for only $48 on Amazon and can only be purchased through Amazon.
+This bag can only be purchased through Amazon.
 It also comes in various sizes and colors.
 Although you get what you pay for here, this is a great buy for an infrequent traveler or someone on a tight budget.

 If you are looking for a hard-sided, four-wheeled bag on a tight budget, this is a great bag.
 Although it doesn't roll as smooth as others in the testing group if you are not a frequent traveler, we think this is a decent choice for small luggage.